malramsay64/phd-thesis/03_Dynamics/results.md

 different measures of rotational diffusion.
 ](../placeholder_figure.png){width=80% #fig:trans_rot_trimer}

+### Conclusion

+A degree of the dynamic heterogeneities can be explained by the dynamics no longer adhering to Brownian motion, with the dynamics at short time scales dominated by the motion of large jumps.
+This breaks many of the assumptions which rely on the dynamics being Brownian in nature.
+The jumps are present in both
+the rotational and translational motion and can be attributed to motion associated with breaking out of a local potential energy minimum and moving to another.

+Increasing the length scale
+of the motion measured
+reduces the effect of the jump dynamics.
+With lower temperatures requiring longer length scales.
+It is possible that the length scale of the dynamic heterogeneities is more related to the size of the jumps rather than the size of the heterogeneous regions as has been hypothesised.
+As we go down in temperature
+the length scale required
+to return to Brownian motion increases.

+While the transition to jump dynamics can explain some of the unusual observations in supercooled liquids it doesn't explain everything.
+When we remove the effect of jump dynamics using the long time diffusion constants for both rotational and translational motion, we still observe decoupling of these motions.
+This indicates there is still more to understand.

 ## Coupling of translational and rotational motion

-There are two main assumptions that the Stokes--Einstein--Debye relations make.
+Two of the main assumptions made in the formulation of the Stokes--Einstein--Debye relations are;

-1. Small motions
+1. the motion is comprised of many small independent steps, and
-2. Translations and rotations independent
+2. translational and rotational motions are independent.

+These assumptions stem from the formulation from Brownian motion.
-The first of these assumptions was addressed above.
-So now we address the second.
+@Sec:jump_dynamics investigates the first of these assumptions, so here we look towards the second.

-- Decoupling at macro-scale
-    - different temperature dependences
-- on the micro-scale
-    - idea that individual motions are coupled

-### Rotational and Translational Heterogeneity

-With the non-Gaussian identifying the presence of heterogeneous dynamics in both translational and rotational motion, an integral part of understanding this is how these two types of motion are combined.
-There are three different descriptions of this
+@Fig:trans_rot_trimer depicts a decoupling of the translational and rotational diffusion constants.
+This is a macro-scale effect,
+observing the different temperature dependence in overall dynamics of the liquid.
+When looking at the micro-scale, that is, the motions of individual particles within a simulation.
+There appears to be a distinct relationship between the rotational and translational motions which is represented in @fig:spatial_heterogeneities as the co-location of rotationally and translationally mobile regions.

+In investigating the coupling of translational and rotational motion there are four different levels of confidence in the coupling of rotational and translational motion.

 1. No relation between translational and rotational motion,
 2. coincidence, where the rotational and translational motion happen to have similar timescales with no connection between them,
-3. correlation, where the timescales of both motions are similar for each molecule possibly as a result of the local environment, and
+3. correlation, where the regions of large rotational motions are also the regions of large translational motions, and
 4. coupling, where rotations are required for translations to occur.

 As we go from 1 to 4,
 the requirements for establishing these become more stringent.
-From the analysis of the translational and rotational heterogeneities, with each having a similar timescale, it is at least a coincidence that the timescales are the same.
+The analysis of the translational and rotational heterogeneities (@fig:non-gaussian;@fig:rotational_non-gaussian) provide enough data for the coincidence.
-This is not a very powerful statement, which requires additional analysis.
+Each of the heterogeneities
+have similar shape and timescales.
+Adding @fig:spatial_heterogeneities
+it is possible to consider correlation.
+However, coupling,
+where one motion allows the other to occur requires additional analysis.

 Based on work by @Faraone2003 on water, the coupling parameter $\gamma$